Sign up for updates

 What will I study?

-The programme is grounded in a learner-centred approach that recognises each apprentice has different learning styles and preferences.
-It emphasises the value of each learner actively engaging with numerous learning opportunities in both the work setting and in the classroom.
-The programme teaching team aims to make the teaching relevant to the apprentice’s workplace and to allow every opportunity for the application of learning in the workplace.
+The Social Work Degree Apprenticeship programme is grounded in a learner-centred approach, recognising that each apprentice has unique learning styles and preferences.
+It emphasises the importance of active engagement with a wide range of learning opportunities, both in the workplace and in the classroom.
+The teaching team is committed to making the learning experience relevant to each apprentice’s professional context, providing every opportunity for the practical application of knowledge in the workplace.

-Application of learning to practice is an essential and compulsory element of the programme.
-You will be supported to apply your learning in practice placements: there are three placements equivalent to 200 days of practice learning.
+The application of learning to practice is a core and compulsory element of the programme.
+You will be supported in applying your learning during practice placements, which together amount to the equivalent of 200 days of practice-based learning across the course.

 Professional Accreditations